dell/csm-docs/content/docs/csidriver/installation/operator/isilon.md

    Use the following command to replace or update the secret

-   `kubectl create secret generic isilon-creds -n isilon --from-file=config=secret.yaml -o yaml --dry-run | kubectl replace -f -`
+   `kubectl create secret generic isilon-creds -n isilon --from-file=config=secret.yaml -o yaml --dry-run=client | kubectl replace -f -`

    **Note**: The user needs to validate the YAML syntax and array related key/values while replacing the isilon-creds secret.
    The driver will continue to use previous values in case of an error found in the YAML file.